madigan-99/auto-open-popup/README.md

 canvas: extract values from canvas quizes (used for Phil 120 homework to review materials)

+clone-repos: save in folder and run in terminal to automatically clone github repos.
+Open the file and fill the array with student github usernames.
+It will prompt you for the name of the assignment and clone into the directory you are in

 How to use: copy and paste code into bookmark url bar and click when on the desired page.